-2 This seems to be commonly used for a file in 'markdown' format.
+&lt;sup>2 This seems to be commonly used for a file in 'markdown' format.
 Be aware that most users of R will not know that, nor know how to view such a file: platforms such as macOS and Windows do not have a default viewer set in their file associations.
 The CRAN package web pages render such files in HTML: the converter used expects the file to be encoded in UTF-8.

-$^{^3}$ currently, top-level files .Rbuildignore and .Rinstignore, and vignettes/.install_extras.
+$^3$ currently, top-level files .Rbuildignore and .Rinstignore, and vignettes/.install\extras.

-To ensure that file names are valid across file systems and supported operating systems, the ASCII control characters as well as the characters "", ", ";", "/", "<", "?", "?", "\", and "|" are not allowed in file names.
+To ensure that file names are valid across file systems and supported operating systems, the ASCII control characters as well as the characters '"', '\', ':', '/', '<', '>', '?', '\', and '|' are not allowed in file names.
 In addition, files with names 'con', 'prn', 'aux', 'clock\$', 'nul', 'com1' to 'com9', and 'lpt1' to 'lpt9' after conversion to lower case and stripping possible "extensions" (e.g., 'lpt5.foo.bar'), are disallowed.
 Also, file names in the same directory must not differ only by case (see the previous paragraph).
 In addition, the basenames of '.Rd' files may be used in URLs and so must be ASCII and not contain %.
-For maximal portability filenames should only contain only ASCII characters not excluded already (that is A-Za-z0-9.!#\$%&+,;=@^(){}'[] \" we exclude space as many utilities do not accept spaces in file paths): non-English alphabetic characters cannot be guaranteed to be supported in all locales.
-It would be good practice to avoid the shell metacharacters (){}'[]\$": " is also used as part of '8.3' filenames on Windows.
-In addition, packages are normally distributed as tarballs, and these have a limit on path lengths: for maximal portability 100 bytes.
+For maximal portability filenames should only contain only ASCII characters not excluded already (that is A-Za-z0-9.\!#\$%&+,;=@^(){}'[] - we exclude space as many utilities do not accept spaces in file paths): non-English alphabetic characters cannot be guaranteed to be supported in all locales.
+It would be good practice to avoid the shell metacharacters () {}' []\$~: ~ is also used as part of '8.3' filenames on Windows.
+In addition, some applications on Windows can only work with path names of certain length, following an earlier limit in the Windows operating system.
+Packages are normally distributed as tarballs, and these have a limit on path lengths.
+So, to be friendly to users who themselves may want to use a relatively long path where they extract the package, and for maximal portability, 100 bytes.

 A source package if possible should not contain binary executable files: they are not portable, and a security risk if they are of the appropriate architecture.
-R CMD check will warn about them4 unless they are listed (one filepath per line) in a file BinaryFiles at the top level of the package.
+R CMD check will warn about them unless they are listed (one filepath per line) in a file BinaryFiles at the top level of the package.
 Note that CRAN will not accept submissions containing binary files even if they are listed.